New Italy government seeks green light from Senate

 Filippo MONTEFORTE, AFP

-Salvini has accused the M5S and PD, who have long despised each other, of wedding purely over their dislike for him.
+Salvini has accused the M5S and PD, which have long despised each other, of wedding purely over their dislike for him and their fear of fresh elections.

+"You are the minority in this country...
+You can run for a few months, but you cannot escape (elections) indefinitely," he said.

-"Our doors are open to those who think first of their dignity rather than their seat (in power)," he said Tuesday as he reached out to M5S supporters in particular who may feel betrayed by the Movement's new alliance with the centre-left.
+Salvini reached out to M5S supporters in particular who may feel betrayed by the Movement's alliance with the centre left.

+Conte did not mention Salvini by name, but slammed the "arrogance" of the man who felled the previous government and demanded "full powers" -- the exact words used by wartime dictator Benito Mussolini.

 The most pressing issue facing Rome will be the upcoming 2020 budget, a key test for relations with Brussels.